How to Choose a Bitcoin Wallet?

-Look for an online (aka “hot”) wallet that’s web-based and runs as an app on your phone or a program on your computer if:
+Look for an online Bitcoin wallet (aka “hot”) that’s web-based and runs as an app on your phone (one can find a bitcoin wallet for Android and a bitcoin wallet for iOS) or a program on your computer if:

 – You only need to store a small amount of bitcoin, which wouldn’t be too painful to lose;